momibun926/redmine_issue_evm/README.md

 |--------------------|--------------------|---------------|-----------|----------|
 |May 3, 2017 (Wed)   |May 7, 2017 (Sunday)|20 hours       |5 days     |4 hours   |

-## Page print
-If you are using the latest browser, please use the printing function of the browser.
-Printing is possible with Summary,Main-chart,Incomplete Issues.

 # How to calculate EVM
 The below are used for EVM.